Pedestrian injured in Trenton, New Jersey crash

 It happened around 5:30 p.m. near the intersection of Liberty and Franklin Streets.

-A witness told us.... he tried to help the woman.... who was hit.
+A witness told us he tried to help the woman who was hit.

 "She was still conscious.
 She was saying, 'help me, help me,'" said Wesley Concepcion.
 "I didn't know what to do, so I got some cold water and I rubbed her with water and I called the ambulance."